atom0s/XiPackets/world/server/0x0117/README.md

 ## Description

-This packet is sent by the server after the client has equipped an equpset. _(ie. `/equipset 1`)_ It is used to validate if any pieces of gear within the set failed to equip.
+This packet is sent by the server after the client has equipped an equipset. _(ie. `/equipset 1`)_ It is used to validate if any pieces of gear within the set failed to equip.

 ## Packet Layout